-“Movement in new direction helps find new cheese”
+“Movement in a new direction helps find new cheese”

-I didn’t want to believe that my creativity had stalled and there was need for me to seek new environment.
+I didn’t want to believe that my creativity had stalled and there was a need for me to seek some untamed environment.
 So I sat there, pinned in my naughty corner and grieved.
-I became bitter towards my family and then hated them all for invading my Creative Cheese-land.
+I became bitter towards my family and then hated them all for invading my Creative Cheese Station.

-You should have seen me vent about it to a friend as if they had the power to get my Cheese-land back.
+You should have seen me vent about it to a friend as if they had the power to get my Cheese Station back.

-It wasn’t until two weeks ago that in the vent-of-a-conversation, my friend violently grabbed my arm, shook me hard as if waking me up from a drunken stupor and warned.
+It wasn’t until two weeks ago that in a vent-of-a-conversation, my friend violently grabbed my arm, shook me hard as if waking me up from a drunken stupor and warned me.

 “My_darling, you have been ranting about your wish to leave home and take a writing holiday for so long but have done nothing about it.
 Do it now!”